Kirk Nylen, Board Member, Coach

 John Hassell, Board Member, Coach

 John runs Ontario Nature’s communications department and is the editor of its award-winning magazine, ON Nature.
 John has a Masters degree in International Development Studies with research focusing on sustainable, community-based forestry and has worked in the non-profit sector for close to a decade.
-John is an active volunteer – most recently sitting on the Editorial Board of iAM magazine.
 Having played elite ultimate frisbee for nearly 20 years, John has represented Canada at World Ultimate Championships (gold in 2004, 2008, 2016) and the World Games (2006 and 2010).
 He was a leader for Toronto-based GOAT, which won tournaments across North America.
 Individually, he was Canadian Male Athlete of the Year, and was named finals MVP at the university and open Canadian national championship level.

 Shawn Chua, Board Member, Coach

 Shawn received his PhD from the University of Toronto where he did research in stem cells and spinal cord injury.
 He has played ultimate frisbee in the Toronto Ultimate Club since 1996.
 He has also played on several ultimate teams – including Pong, Grand Trunk and Goat – that have competed in tournaments across North America.
 He played on University of Toronto’s ultimate team for 5 years, during which the team won several Canadian University Championships.
 In 2014, Shawn coached TORO, Toronto’s ultimate Frisbee juniors program.
-While playing the sport, he has developed many strong friendships and learned invaluable life lessons.
 By being involved in ReachUp, he hopes to teach what he has learned about living a healthy lifestyle and spread his passion for the sport.
 In June 2016, Shawn will be playing on Team Canada Open Masters at the World Ultimate Championships in London, UK.

 Hugh Brewster, Board Member, Coach